noflo/noflo-filesystem/README.md

 * ReadFile: Read the textual contents of a file
 * ReadFileRaw: Read the raw contents of a file
 * Stat: Get metadata about a file path
+* WriteFile: Write textual contents to a file
+* WriteFileRaw: Write raw contents to a file